MDR (Managed Detection & Response) vs. EDR (Endpoint Detection & Response)

 FEATURES OF EDR

-• Endpoint device data monitoring: Under EDR, the user endpoint devices are constantly monitored for suspicious files or data that may indicate the presence of a network threat; any detected threats are promptly mitigated before they spread into the network and cause lots of damage.
+• Endpoint device data monitoring: Under EDR, the user endpoint devices are constantly monitored for suspicious files or data which may indicate the presence of a network threat; any detected threats are promptly mitigated before they spread into the network and cause lots of damage.
 Endpoint device security systems such as anti-viruses and anti-malware are also monitored to ensure that they remain up-to-date.

 • Traffic analysis: Cybersecurity specialists monitor the network traffic in and out of the network from the network endpoints looking for abnormal variations in traffic flow that could indicate the presence of a cyberattack.
 These specialists also look for specific digital signatures of common network threats so that an appropriate security response can be mounted should the need arise.

 • Digital forensics: Digital forensics is an essential aspect of EDR.
 In the event of a data breach, a thorough forensic analysis of all network endpoints is needed to ascertain the type, cause, as well as the impact of the breach.
-In addition to mitigating the network threat, digital forensics helps cybersecurity specialists learn more about the threat so that they can be more easily recognized and neutralized in the future.
+In addition to mitigating the network threat, digital forensics help cybersecurity specialists learn more about the threat so that they can be more easily recognized and neutralized in the future.

 • Endpoint event storage: With EDR, log files are captured at network endpoints as well as endpoint user devices and stored in central locations.
 These log files are instrumental during digital forensics as they provide information about the events surrounding a data breach.
 The log files can also be used to monitor other significant events that occur at network endpoints.